 - Option #1- They can link to the Spokane County Hazard Mitigation Plan by following the “linkage” procedures included in this plan.
-It should be noted, that this linkage will have to occur once this initial plan update process is completed.
-The current planning partnership is locked in for this initial update.
-No new partners will be added at this time.

 - Option #2- Prepare a single jurisdiction plan that meets the requirements for that jurisdiction.

-Answer: Seventy five percent of the cost associated with the preparation of this plan is being provided by a FEMA Hazard Mitigation Planning grant.
+Answer: Seventy five percent of the cost associated with the preparation of this plan was provided by a FEMA Hazard Mitigation Planning grant.
 The remaining 25% of the cost is an “in-kind” contribution from the Steering committee, planning team and the planning partners this plan will cover.
 “In-kind” contribution means non-monetary contributions such as: staff time, facilities, printing cost, etc.

 Question: Where are the hazards in my area?